cesbo/help/src/content/docs/en/astra/streams/mpts-nit.md

 2. Go to settings mpts_1 and open the NIT tab.
 Check all related multiplexes
 3. Done!

-> How it works During the channel setup, the TV or STB finds the frequency 378, with `mpts_1`, got the `NIT` tables for all linked multiplexes and scan them fast.
+### How it works

+The TV or STB finds the frequency 378, with `mpts_1`, got the `NIT` tables for all linked multiplexes and scan them fast.